cyber-dojo/start-points-base/README.md

 - - - -
 # JSON in, JSON out
-* All methods receive a JSON hash.
+* All API calls receive a JSON hash.
-  * The hash contains any method arguments as key-value pairs.
+  * The hash contains any arguments as key-value pairs.
-* All methods return a JSON hash.
+* All API calls return a JSON hash.
-  * If the method completes, a key equals the method's name.
+  * If the call completes, a key equals the call name.
-  * If the method raises an exception, a key equals "exception".
+  * If the call raises an exception, a key equals "exception".

 - - - -
 ### GET alive?()